GitbookIO/plugin-codesnippet/README.md

 # Include code snippets in your GitBook

-This plugins makes it easy to import files as code blocks in your GitBook.
+This plugins makes it easy to import code files or uses variables in codeblocks in your GitBook.

 ### How to use it?